4nir/499_anirkkau/README.md

 3) General Notes:

-  -Monitor only partially works - running it will notify you if the last chirp is from someone you follow.
+ - Monitor only partially works - running it will notify you if the last chirp is from someone you follow.
 I will have to set up a loop so it calls periodically while still allowing concurrent users.
-  -If you don't see output in the command_line window, you might find responses in the other two servers.
+ - If you don't see output in the command_line window, you might find responses in the other two servers.